arXiv/zzzArchived_arxiv-references/docs/source/architecture.rst

 starts the processing pipeline.
 See :mod:`reflink.notification.consumer` for details.

-The entry point to the processing pipeline is the orchestrate component, which generates a series of tasks (more or less in series) for each arXiv publication.
+The :class:`reflink.notification.consumer.RecordProcessor` is responsible for creating a new processing task for each new publication.
-See :mod:`reflink.process.orchestrate` for details.
-Those tasks -- retrieve, extract, link inject -- are executed asynchronously.
-Asynchronous task management is performed by Celery, which relies on an external message broker.
-The orchestrate component is aware of the processing tasks, and requests (to Celery) their execution in a particular order.
 The Celery instance running in this container passes those requested tasks to the reference extraction container (worker processes) via a messaging broker (such as SQS) for execution.

 Reference extraction
 ````````````````````
 A Celery instance running on the reference extraction (worker) container
 listens for new task requests coming through the messaging broker (e.g. SQS),
 and coordinates the execution of those tasks.
-See
-:mod:`reflink.process.retrieve`\, :mod:`reflink.process.extract`\, and
-:mod:`reflink.process.inject`\.
-See :mod:`reflink.process.store`\.
+The entry point to the processing
+pipeline is the :mod:`reflink.process.orchestrate` component, which calls a
+series of functions in series for each arXiv publication.

+* :mod:`reflink.process.retrieve`
+* :mod:`reflink.process.extract`
+* :mod:`reflink.process.reconcile`
+* :mod:`reflink.process.store`
+* :mod:`reflink.process.inject`

 Access to the data store (for reference metadata) and object store (for link
 injected PDFs) are provided by corresponding service components that expose a